Custom Ordering Information

-I enjoy working directly with a customer to create a custom design that reflects the wearer's personality and taste.
-Here is some important information for anyone interested in commisioning a unique fair trade piece.
+I enjoy working directly with a customer to create a custom design that reflects the wearer's personality, passions, and taste.
+Below you will find some important information for anyone interested in commissioning a unique fair trade piece.
 If you have any questions at all, please feel free to contact me.

 A great way to start exploring what you do and don't like is to take a look at my past work; the most comprehensive collection of these images is on my Flickr page.